kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_09.md

 Run these command in your droplet (but **NOT** in a docker container):

 ```
-docker pull midsw205/base:latest
+docker pull midsw205/base:0.1.8
 docker pull confluentinc/cp-zookeeper:latest
 docker pull confluentinc/cp-kafka:latest
-docker pull midsw205/spark-python:0.0.5
-docker pull midsw205/cdh-minimal:latest
 ```

 ## Update the course-content repo in your docker container in your droplet (before class)

 See instructions in previous synchronous sessions.

-* Activity
+## Project 3 - Understanding User Behavior Project

+Assignment-09 - Define your Pipeline

+Assignment-10 - Setup Pipeline, Part 1

+Assignment-11 - Setup Pipeline, Part 2

+Assignment-12 - Synthesis Assignment

-  * Purpose: setup a web server running a simple web API service which will service web API calls by writing them to a kafka topic, using curl make web API calls to our web service to test, manually consume the kafka topic to verify our web service is working.  subject matter is a mobile game developer who sells game events such as purcase a sword, purchase a knife, join a guild, etc.  In our mids container we will use flask, which is a simple lightweight python based web server.
+## Activity - setups a web server running a simple web API service which will service web API calls by writing them to a kafka topic, using curl make web API calls to our web service to test, manually consumer the kafka topic to verify our web service is working.
-  * Create a docker cluster with 3 containers: zookeeper, kafka, and mids
-  * Create a kafka topic called events
-  * Install flask into out mids container
-  * Write a python scipt using the flash module to implement a simple web service and print the results to standard output
-  * Run our python script in the mids container
-  * Using a curl, we will make some web API calls manually
-  * Stop flask
-  * Beef up our python script using flash to write to the kafka topic instead of standard output.
-We will use the KafkaProducer class in python.
-  * Run our beefed up python script in the mids container
-  * Using curl, we will make some web API calls manually
-  * Consume the kafka topic events
-  * stop flask and tear down the cluster
-* Project 3 overview
-* Assignment 9 overview

-# Activity

 Create a directory:
 ```